Decidability of theories of modules over tubular algebras: Decidability for theories of modules over tubular algebras

-In this section we combine the results of the previous sections in order to prove that if $R$ is a canonical algebra of tubular type over a recursive algebraically closed field then $R$ has decidable theory of modules.
+In this section we combine the results of the previous sections in order to prove that if $R$ is a tubular algebra over a recursive algebraically closed field then $R$ has decidable theory of modules.

-\begin{theorem} Let $R$ be a canonical algebra of tubular type over a recursive algebraically closed field.
+\begin{theorem} Let $R$ be a tubular algebra over a recursive algebraically closed field.
 The common theory of $R$-modules is decidable. \end{theorem}